A.C.N.600 371 668 (we, us, our, or Elvanto).

 - in breach of the Intellectual Property Rights of any third party;

-- in breach of any law under the Privacy Act 1988 (Cth);
+- in breach of any law, including Privacy Law;

-- affected by any computer virus or malicious code;
+- affected by or containing any computer virus or malicious code;

 - connected with "spam" or the process of "spamming";

 - which is false, defamatory, misleading or otherwise deceptive in any way;